CEXTBurmawala/notes/project_setup/update_versions.md

 ### Update version of project Probase ** only works for platform version [^5.0.x]
 - Find most up to date pro base version by going to `https://github.com/i-Sight/config_pro_base_v5`
-	- Select the branch that corresponds to the version required (ex: v4.0.x)
+	- Select the branch that corresponds to the version required (ex: v5.0.x)
-	- Click on the 'platform.version' or 'package.json' files to find the latest patch version.
+	- Click on the 'package.json' files to find the latest patch version.
-- Find version being used by looking at the `platform.version` file.
+- Find version being used by looking at the `package.json` file.
 - Make sure to have the probase configured as 'base' by running `git remote -v`
 	- If not configured, Add the 'pro base' as 'base' in order to pull updates if required later on by running `git remote add base git@github.com:i-Sight/config_pro_base_v5.git`
 - Run `git fetch base`